 A few signs that indicate labour has started:

-In order to pull the strong muscle of the cervix at the bottom of the uterus apart, the web of muscle fibres surrounding the uterus pulls up and tightens towards the top of the uterus.
+In order for the cervix to dilate, the web of muscle fibres surrounding the uterus pulls up and tightens towards the top of the uterus.
 These fibres are at their shortest at the peak of the contraction, then they release and the contraction eases off, leaving the cervix a little more open each time.

-Most women experience contractions quite intensely and most women describe them as painful.
-Labour is well-named, as your body’s effort in opening the cervix is indeed hard work.
+Most women experience contractions quite intensely and describe them as painful.
+Labour is well-named, as your body’s effort in opening the cervix and contracting the uterus is indeed hard work.

 Contractions are usually experienced as a gradual tightening across the abdomen – and are often described as a similar feeling to period pains or cramps – but much stronger.